If a Lincolnshire setting and a balance between individual-oriented and commercial work appeals, Wilkin Chapman is the place to be.

 The interview day

 The 20ish lucky applicants who make it through to the interview stage gather at the firm's office in Lincoln.
 Interviewees are split into two groups – for morning and afternoon interviews respectively – but the whole crop assembles for a group presentation and lunch with partners and staff in the middle of the day.
-Alongside the main interviews with HR, candidates complete a case study exercise that they are quizzed on, as well as verbal and numerical reasoning tests.
+Alongside the main interviews with partners and HR, candidates complete a case study exercise that they are quizzed on, as well as verbal and numerical reasoning tests.
 A less formal stage of the process gives interviewees a chance to chat with current trainees and NQs, in order to get to know the firm better.

 The interviews are described by Angela English as “quite informal and based largely around the person's CV.”
 Candidates are given half an hour before the interview to read through the case study and prepare some discussion points.
 Interviewees can also expect to be asked a question on current affairs, which has tripped some up in the past, so be sure to brush up beforehand.
 Publications like the FT and The Economist will no doubt help, but also look out for trends and developments that may affect Wilkin's principal areas of work.
-Trainees generally found the overall process to be straightforward and not very nerve-racking, with one remarking: “I actually really enjoyed the interview, which is something I never thought I'd say!”
+Trainees generally found the overall process to be straightforward and not very nerve-wracking, with one remarking: “I actually really enjoyed the interview, which is something I never thought I'd say!”

 The Yorkshire legal market